devcodio/vscode-settings/README.md

    - Install all the extensions listed above from the VS Code marketplace.

 2. **Modify `settings.json`**
-   - Add the configuration below to your VS Code `settings.json` file. **Make sure to back up your current settings** as this may overwrite them.
+   - Add the configuration from the `settings.json` file to the main VS Code `settings.json` file. **Make sure to back up your current settings** as this may overwrite them.

-3. **Add the following configuration**:

-    ```jsonc
-    "vscode_custom_css.imports": [
-        // Absolute file paths for your custom CSS/JS files
-        // For Mac or Linux:
-        // "file:///Users/[your-username]/[path-of-custom-css]/vscode-custom/style.css",
-        // "file:///Users/[your-username]/[path-of-custom-css]/vscode-custom/script.js"

-        // For Windows:
-        // "file:///C:/[path-of-custom-css]/vscode-custom/style.css",
-        // "file:///C:/[path-of-custom-css]/vscode-custom/script.js"
-    ]
-    ```

-4. **Enable "Custom CSS and JS Loader"**
-   - Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and type **"Enable Custom CSS and JS"** to activate the customizations.

-5. **Customize Your CSS or JS**
-   - Modify the CSS or JS files to change the appearance of Visual Studio Code to your liking.
-Explore different areas of VS Code that you want to customize.

-6. **Reload the Extension**
+3. **Reload the Window**
-   - After making any changes to your CSS or JS files, reload the extension from the command palette by selecting **"Reload Custom CSS and JS"**.
+   - After making changes to the configuration file, restart the editor from the command palette by selecting **"Reload Window"**.

 ---